deuxfleurs-org/garage/doc/drafts/admin-api.md

 If `search` is set, the key is looked up using its name or prefix of identifier (slower, all keys are enumerated to do this).

+Optionnally, the query parameter `showSecretKey=true` can be set to reveal the associated secret access key.

 Example response:

 ```json